tvanmaren/js-integration-testing/readme.md

 ```
 Using **Galvanize Bookshelf** as a reference, write the necessary code in `app.js` to get your server running.

-Create your routes directory and touch into it `puppies.js`.
+Create your `routes` directory and touch into it `puppies.js`.
-Write code in `puppies.js` so that when you send a request to `http://localhost:8000/puppies`, the message 'Hello, puppies!' is sent in response.
+Import the necessary modules and files, and export your router.

 Create your `puppies_dev` & `puppies_test` databases.